CAFDataProcessing/worker-document/README.md

     // e.rootDocument (read-only)
     // e.document     (read-only)
 }

 ```
 #### onAfterProcessTask

 This is the last function called by worker on the task message.
-This function is passed `TaskEventObject` with `Task` as an argument.
+This function is passed `TaskEventObject`as an argument.

-An example of `TaskEventObject` explained in `onProcessTask` section.
+The structure of the `TaskEventObject`explained in `onProcessTask` section.

-The variables will be initialized with values from task message and it will be sent to the series of other functions in the workflow for further processing.

 For more details of the `TaskEventObject`, refer the [onProcessTask](#onProcessTask) section.